-European Commission fines Cartel €2.93 billion
+European Commission fines truck cartel €3.8 billion

-The Commission found that MAN, Volvo/Renault, Daimler, Iveco, and DAF broke EU antitrust rules and these truck makers colluded for 14 years on truck pricing and on passing on the costs of compliance with stricter emission rules.
+The Commission found that MAN, Volvo/Renault, Daimler, Iveco, and DAF broke EU antitrust rules and that these truck makers colluded for 14 years on truck pricing and on passing on the costs of compliance with stricter emission rules.
+The infringement covered the entire EEA and lasted 14 years, from 1997 until 2011, when the European Commission carried out unannounced inspections of the firms.
 The Commission imposed a record fine of € 2.93 billion.
-MAN was not fined as it revealed the existence of the cartel to the Commission.
+MAN was not fined as it had revealed the existence of the cartel to the Commission.
 All companies acknowledged their involvement and agreed to settle the case.

-- coordinating prices at “gross list” level for medium and heavy trucks in the European Economic Area (EEA).
+– Coordinating prices at “gross list” level for medium and heavy trucks in the European Economic Area (EEA).
 The “gross list” price level relates to the factory price of trucks, as set by each manufacturer.
 Generally, these gross list prices are the basis for pricing in the trucks industry.
 The final price paid by buyers is then based on further adjustments, done at national and local level, to these gross list prices.

-- the timing for the introduction of emission technologies for medium and heavy trucks to comply with the increasingly strict European emissions standards (from Euro III through to the currently applicable Euro VI).
+– The timing for the introduction of emission technologies for medium and heavy trucks to comply with the increasingly strict European emissions standards (from Euro III through to the currently applicable Euro VI).

-- the passing on to customers of the costs for the emissions technologies required to comply with the increasingly strict European emissions standards (from Euro III through to the currently applicable Euro VI).
+– The passing on to customers of the costs for the emissions technologies required to comply with the increasingly strict European emissions standards (from Euro III through to the currently applicable Euro VI).

 – European Commission Decision in the European truck cartel case (PDF format): Read More